xave/modern-c-vimspector-debugger-tutorial/README.md

 ## Keybindings for Session handling (save/restore breakpoints and vim session)

 There are also some keybindings for saving/loading breakpoints and `vim` sessions.
 One would begin by setting some breakpoints and typing `<localleader>ss` for "session save".
 This saves a `.vimspector-session.vim` and a `.vimspector-sessionx.vim`.
 When one wants to resume the debugging, one could type `<localleader>sl` for "session load".
 This will restore any breakpoints, watchpoints, etc. that had been saved as well as anything that would be stored in a typical `vim` session.
-One could also call `vim -S`.vimspector-session.vim` and the breakpoint info would also automatically load.
+One could also call `vim -S vimspector-session.vim` and the breakpoint info would also automatically load.
 All of this is due to the bindings and helper function in the provided `vimrc`.
 The `vimspector` plugin does not quite work like this out of the box.

 Note: `\*.x.vim` files are automatically sourced when a session of the same name without the "x" is sourced.
 In our case, we save the typical vim session state in `.vimspector-session.vim` and the `.vimspector-sessionx.vim` with all the breakpoint info loads seamlessly along with it.
 The default `.vimspector.session` name has been modified via the `vimrc` excerpt to facilitate this workflow.